JonDavMartin/GITUMENTATION-a-practical-guide/README.md

 #### 2) Create your first repository:

 >[**Hello world**](https://guides.github.com/activities/hello-world/) will guide you on how to create your first [repository](https://help.github.com/en/articles/about-repositories).
+>
-    N.B.: when you are creating your new repository on GitHub, select “Initialize this repository with a README” unless you plan to import an existing repository.
+> **N.B.**: when you are creating your new repository on GitHub, select “Initialize this repository with a README” unless you plan to import an existing repository.

 #### 3) Create your Readme: